 Making font choices is capital H-HARD.
 Since the invention of digital type, there are millions of fonts with new ones being created every day.
 There are 2 common problems with choosing fonts for your brand.
-The first is matching up fonts and feelings and the second is being consistent across all of your communications like labels, t-shirts, business cards and brochures.
+The first is matching up fonts and feelings and the second is being consistent across all of your communications like social media, website, labels, t-shirts, business cards and brochures.

-Fonts have feelings too
+Fonts have feelings

 The first thing you have to ask yourself when choosing brand fonts is “How do I want people to feel about my company”?
 Are you servicing corporate clients?
 Serif fonts are appropriate.
 Are you selling toys for kids?
-Look at some display fonts.
-While you may want to pick fonts that you like, it is more important that the fonts your choose reflect how you want people to feel about your company.
+Look at some brush fonts.
+While you may want to pick fonts that you like, it is more important that the fonts you choose reflect how you want people to feel about your company.
 There is no perfect match but try and make the best match possible.

 Once you know what category you are looking in, then you can look for fonts that have a family.
 A font family will include different weights of a font like bold, italic, thin etc. If you choose a font with no way to make it bold, you may run into problems when you create things later.